geojupyter/geojupyter.org/about.md

 _Please [open an issue in GitHub](https://github.com/geojupyter/geojupyter.org/issues/new) if you'd like to be represented on this list_.

-## Current status: Idea generation and development
+## Current status: Growing community and building software

 [QuantStack](https://quantstack.net/) is developing
 [JupyterGIS](https://github.com/geojupyter/jupytergis), a *collaborative* GIS environment in JupyterLab.

-[DSE](https://dse.berkeley.edu/) and the GeoJupyter community are distilling insights from interviewees.
+[DSE](https://dse.berkeley.edu/) and the GeoJupyter community at large are building community onramps, strategizing, distilling insights from interviewees, contributing to JupyterGIS, and prototyping new software ideas.

 The GeoJupyter community is [meeting bi-weekly](/blog/20250129-announcing-geojupyter-hackathons) to generate and develop ideas.
 Please see our [hackathon notes blog posts](/blog/#category=Hackathons) to follow our progress!